h3nk42/catchEmAll/README.md

 ### were trying to answer:
-- whats the best team for each arena in [Pokemon red and blue](https://en.wikipedia.org/wiki/Pok%C3%A9mon_Red_and_Blue)
+- whats the best team for beating each arenaleader in [Pokemon red and blue](https://en.wikipedia.org/wiki/Pok%C3%A9mon_Red_and_Blue)
 ---

 ### example plottings: